-One of the most critical factors in reducing your BMI when it comes to keeping your body in shape.
-If you are overweight, running will undoubtedly help you lose those extra pounds and become healthier.
+One of the most critical factors in reducing your BMI is keeping your body in shape.
+Running will undoubtedly help you lose those extra pounds and become healthier if you are overweight.

-Getting that daily exercise has many benefits to your health, but another important benefit is weight control.
+Daily exercise has many health benefits, but weight control is another critical benefit.
 When you exercise, your body needs the energy to do those activities.
 Since you are using energy to do the exercise, your body starts to burn fat.
-It is a proven fact that people who exercise regularly and get just the right amount of weight control are healthier and live longer.
+It is proven that people who exercise regularly and get just the right amount of weight control are healthier and live longer.
 You can never go wrong with that!

 Walking or running?

 Do you already run or walk for exercise?
 Perhaps you’re a couch potato and haven’t exercised in years.
-Whichever camp you fall into, there’s always room for improvement when it comes to your health.
+Whichever camp you fall into, there’s always room for improvement regarding your health.
 Runners and walkers can both benefit from exercise.
 But runners gain more health benefits compared to walkers.
 While both offer good benefits, running provides the most.
 Read on to learn how running improves your health.

 ‘Running is addictive,’ says my friend.
-I guess it’s true because he had me hooked into running for years now.
-It was just a matter of time to decide to start running regularly… not just on weekdays but also on weekends!
+I guess it’s true because he had me hooked on running for years.
+It took time to start running regularly… not just on weekdays but also on weekends!